gfidente/pelican-svbhack/README.md

 Supports a number of common global variables but patches are welcomed if you need better support.

 - `GOOGLE_ANALYTICS` to use Google Analytics, set this var to your UA-XYZ code

+- `MATOMO_URL` to use Matomo, set this var to your server, e.g. "analytics.example.com" (no protocol prefix)

+- `MATOMO_SITE_ID` to use Matomo, set this var to your site ID, e.g. "1"

 - `USER_LOGO_URL` to replace the logo placeholder, put your logo in content/images/your_logo.png and make this var point to `SITEURL + '/static/images/your_logo.png'`